sdasara95/InsightDE/README.md

 ### read:

-This method checks for 'Empty File', 'CSV file format' and 'Valid Path of File'.
+This method checks for `Empty File`, `CSV file format` and `Valid Path of File`.
-Date format is validated and if any field value is missing or '' that row is skipped.
+Date format is validated and if any field value is `missing` or `''` that row is skipped.
-If there are no valid rows, then the method raises 'Empty Dataset' exception.
+If there are no valid rows, then the method raises `Empty Dataset` exception.

 Input: Input file path of csv file, Columns of interested